-Silent operation and maximum stability are the goals for the vessel from German shipyard Nobiskrug, which unveiled the concept at last year’s Monaco Yacht Show.
+Silent operation and maximum stability are the goals for the vessel from German shipyard Nobiskrug, which unveiled the concept at the Monaco Yacht Show 2019.
 The yacht’s steel hull and composite superstructure, designed by Gregory C. Marshall, are noteworthy because of the 248 feet of sundeck-mounted solar panels and large battery storage system, both of which allow Artefact to operate silently for short bursts without any combustion engines.
 Its DC-bus diesel-electric variable-speed Azipod-propulsion and dynamic-positioning systems are almost equally noteworthy, eliminating the need to drop anchor onto the fragile seafloor.
 They also ensure efficiency and lower emissions.
 Custom six-bladed propellers minimize noise and vibration while maximizing performance, and a wastewater-recycling system filters and refreshes water for use in the technical systems.
 All of these green-centric designs have enabled the five-deck vessel to pass the International Maritime Organization’s Tier III emissions regulations, one of the first superyachts to do so.

 The master suite occupies the aft deck instead of the forward main deck.
 In total, Artefact houses eight staterooms and 12 crew cabins.
 All guest social areas are located in low-acceleration zones for more serene cruising.
 The aim of this vessel is smooth-riding comfort, and the yacht’s hull has undergone extensive testing to make sure this is so.